EuterpeK/Visual-analysis-of-linear-dynamic-circuit/README.md

 I have wrote anonther program to analysis the circuit

-I used node voltage method to simplified circuit model and it is written with c++
+I used node voltage method to simplified circuit model and it was written with c++

-this is writen in ten hours and it is a very base one.
+this was writen in ten hours and it is a very basic one.

 because of the task of circuit course, I have to write this